troystribling/BlueCap/README.md

 ```
 ### RawArrayDeserializable Protocol

-The RawArrayDeserializable protocol is defined by,
+The RawArrayDeserializable protocol is used to define a message that contains multiple values of a single type and is defined by,

 ```swift
 public protocol RawArrayDeserializable {